dear-clouds/better-mdl/README.md

 - Back to Top button
 - Hide comments with defined terms
 - Option to hide the default MDL stats on profile
+- Autofill Start Date if title is Currently Watching and episode watched is 1

 #### Profile
 - Titles by Country
 - Option to hide share icons on drama & people
 - Bookmark lists & see saved lists on profile
-- Pin favorite titles on profile via a list (suggested by KC Drama LOVER)
+- Pin favorite titles on profile via a list (*suggested by [KC Drama LOVER](https://mydramalist.com/profile/KCDramaLOVER)*)
+- Import/See your comments made on drama/people/list  (*suggested by [Soju](https://mydramalist.com/profile/PearlMilkChaii)*)
+- Change the user's list link to the Currently Watching tab by default

 #### Title pages
 - Links to IMDB/Trakt etc.